VarsosEmblem/csd-blog/website/content/2024/compiler-analysis-malloc.md

-Not all memory-bound applications, however, have the same flavor of memory demands - some may benefit more from better memory latency, and others may benefit more from better memory bandwidth.
+Not all memory-bound applications, however, have the same flavor of memory demands - some may benefit more from better memory latency, and others may benefit more from better memory bandwidth or larger capacity.

 Memory latency is usually a problem when memory takes a long time to retrieve a piece of data and provide the data to the requester.
 Generally, memory that